superseriousbusiness/gotosocial/docs/installation_guide/binary.md

 At some point you'll likely want to do things like change instance information, and block domains you don't want to interact with.
 See the [admin panel](../admin/admin_panel.md) instructions for this.

-## 9. Reverse proxy with nginx (optional)
+## 9. Reverse proxy (optional)

-If you want to run other webservers on port 433 or simply want to add an additional layer of security you might want to [use nginx as a reverse proxy](./nginx.md).
+If you want to run other webservers on port 433 or want to add an additional layer of security you might want to use [nginx](./nginx.md) or [Apache httpd](./apache-httpd.md) as reverse proxy